 FIGURE AND TABLE LEGENDS:

-Figure 1: Diagram showing the first steps of HIV-1 reverse transcription, starting with annealing of tRNA(Lys,3) (orange) to the primer binding site (PBS) in the genomic viral RNA (step 1), which allows the initiation and elongation of viral cDNA (blue, step 2).
+Figure 1: Diagram showing the first steps of HIV-1 reverse transcription.
+The process starts with annealing of tRNA(Lys,3) (orange) to the primer binding site (PBS) in the genomic viral RNA (step 1), which allows the initiation and elongation of viral cDNA (blue, step 2).
 Concomitantly, the template genomic RNA is degraded by RNaseH activity of RT (step 3).
 The first full intermediate in the process of reverse transcription is the minus-strand strong-stop (-)sss cDNA, which is complete when the RT catalyzed polymerization reaches the 5’-terminus of the gRNA repeat (R) region (step 3).
 The (-)sss intermediate is transferred to the 3’-terminus of the genomic RNA template by annealing to the complementary 3’-long terminal repeat (LTR) R region.
 From here, polymerization continues (step 4).
 In the described method the reverse transcription progression is determined by mapping the exact length of the nascent viral cDNA (blue).
 PPT, polypurine tract; U5, unique 5’-sequence; U3, unique 3’-sequence.
 This figure is republished from a previous publication6.

-Figure 2: Workflow outline and schematics of the adapter ligation and PCR amplification strategy. (a) Workflow outlining main steps of the described technique to determine 3’-termini of HIV-1 reverse transcripts in infected cells.
+Figure 2: Experimental workflow and schematics of the adapter ligation and PCR amplification strategy. (a) Workflow outlining main steps of the described technique to determine 3’-termini of HIV-1 reverse transcripts in infected cells.
 The figure is adapted from a previous publication6. (b) Schematic of the adaptor ligation and PCR amplification strategy.
 Nascent cDNA molecules of varying length that have been purified in previous steps are ligated to a single-stranded DNA adaptor using T4 DNA ligase.
 The hairpin adaptor (named “full Kwok + MiSeq”, see Table 1) design was inspired by Kwok et al.11.
 The adaptor carries a random 6 nt barcode sequence, which allows for base-pairing to facilitate ligation and simultaneously serves as an identifier for unique reads.
 The 3’-termini of the adaptor carries a spacer (SpC3) to prevent self-ligation.
 Ligated products are separated from excess adaptor by denaturing polyacrylamide gel electrophoresis (PAGE).
 Nucleic acids in the gel are stained and cut into three separate, equal-size gel pieces in the area from above the adaptor to the well as done in25.
 After elution, precipitation, and resuspension, the products are PCR amplified with primers annealing to the known sequence of the adaptor (primer 1, multiplex oligonucleotide kit, see Table of Materials) and a primer carrying the first 22 nt of the HIV-1 5’-LTR sequence immediately following the tRNA (primer 2, MP1.0 + 22HIV).
 The 5’-termini of the chosen primers carry adaptors for the chosen sequencing platform (P5 and P7) as well as an index sequence to distinguish individual samples run in the same library.
 Starting points of the sequencing read primers are indicated.
 The blue box indicates the region of interest to determine the original 3’-termini of the captured molecule.
 This figure is adapted from a previous publication6.